aadrikash/Data-Science-Assignments/Week4/README.md

 # Can a flat list of numbers recognize a cat?

-Spoiler: barely.
-That's the whole point of this project.

 ---

 I built this to understand something that confused me for a while — why do we even need convolutional layers?
 Why can't we just feed images into a regular neural network and call it a day?
 Turns out the answer is deeply satisfying once you see it in action on real data.